This post may contain affiliate links.

 Ingredients

-- 3 Very ripe bananas, Peeled and mashed
+- 3 Small very ripe bananas (or 2 large), Peeled and mashed

 - 2 Eggs, Medium